kc34251/OpenMetrics/assessments/projects/OpenMetrics/self-assessment.md

 ## Overview

 OpenMetrics is a specification built upon and carefully extending Prometheus exposition format in almost 100% backwards compatible ways.
+OpenMetrics is a project that focuses on creating a standardized format for exposing metrics from systems, services, and applications.
+It aims to provide a consistent way to collect and exchange metrics data in a machine-readable format, making it easier for monitoring and observability tools to work with various systems.

 ### Background